Azure/CCOInsights/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md

   - [Azure Resources Regulatory Compliance tab](#azure-resources-regulatory-compliance-tab)

 ## Overview
 The CCO Azure Governance Dashboard is aligned with the Microsoft Cloud Adoption Framework governance principles and will allow to get quick insights around Management Groups, Subscriptions, Blueprints, Polices, Naming Standards, Tagging and Regulatory Standards compliance.
-The information captured on this Power BI Dashboard can help Cloud Teams, Operations Teams or business decision makers to have a snapshot of the current configuration in just few minutes.
+The information captured on this Power BI Dashboard can help Cloud Teams, Operations Teams or business decision makers to have a snapshot of the current Azure configuration in just few minutes.

 ### Requirements